Who Is Brigitte Bardot?

 Bardot retired in 1973 and went to live in St. Tropez.

 Animal Activism and Controversies

-Bardot turned from moviemaking to her love of animals, and established the Foundation for the Protection of Distressed Animals in the mid-1970s.
-In the mid-'80s she also founded the Brigitte Bardot Foundation for the Welfare and Protection of Animals.
+Bardot turned from moviemaking to her love of animals and established the Foundation for the Protection of Distressed Animals in the mid-1970s.
+In the mid-1980s she founded the Brigitte Bardot Foundation for the Welfare and Protection of Animals.
 Her work has led to the Council of Europe banning the importation of seal fur and the French government banning ivory imports.

 Bardot's status as a global icon of beauty has continued to be celebrated by a number of art and fashion institutions.
 However, she has also courted controversy in recent years for making discriminatory comments against Muslims, resulting in several fines for inciting racial hatred.

 In January 2018, after Catherine Deneuve and 100 other prominent French women published an open letter that criticized the #MeToo movement, Bardot backed their sentiments in an interview with Paris Match.
 Noting how "lots of actresses try to play the tease with producers to get a role" before turning around and claiming harassment, she accused most of them of "being hypocritical and ridiculous."
 She said she had never been the victim of sexual harassment, adding, "I found it charming when men told me that I was beautiful or I had a nice little backside."